 An avid John Grisham fan, Richmond guests will often find him in a quiet corner untangling the latest courtroom drama as he sips, a glass of his favourite Samos Nectar.
-In the summer season guests may also be able to get a fleeting glimpse of him zipping along the water in his twin-hulled yellow racing catamaran, sometimes known as a Fun-boat.
+Guests may also be able to get a fleeting glimpse of him zipping along the water in his twin-hulled yellow racing catamaran, sometimes known as a Fun-boat.
 Trevor has long been acknowledged as the foremost Irish Presbyterian Ministry Leading Fun-boat Sailor – a small field, but still a sporting accolade he is justifiably proud of!

 Ever amazed by the wondrous saving and sustaining grace of God, a favourite hymn of Trevor’s is ‘In Christ Alone’.
-The opening verses of Isaiah 43 mean a great deal to Trevor – the reason why, he will invariably share with those who are with him when he leads ministry on a Richmond holiday.
+The opening verses of Isaiah 43 mean a great deal to him – the reason why, he will invariably share with those who are with him when he leads ministry on a Richmond holiday.
 Trevor has been involved in leading ministry with Richmond since the beginning of the Company and retains an ongoing passion for that ministry both to guests and staff.